chainguard-dev/apko/README.md

 The [ko](https://github.com/google/ko) project builds Go projects from source in a similar manner to apko.

-The [kontain.me](https://github.com/imjasonh/kontain.me) service creates fresh container images on demand using differnt forms of declarative configuration (including ko and apko).
+The [kontain.me](https://github.com/imjasonh/kontain.me) service creates fresh container images on demand using different forms of declarative configuration (including ko and apko).